Learn more about DRIFCan-funded research and lend your support.

 To improve islet transplant outcomes with the infusion of your own T-reg cells (a type of white blood cells that help regulate your immune system).

 How To Participate in Human Trials

-Doctors are evaluating a new treatment for people with Type 1 Diabetes (T1D) designed to reset the immune system and restore the cells which make insulin.
-You may qualify if you are between 12-45 years old and have been diagnosed with T1D within the last 6 months.
+Doctors are evaluating new treatments for people with Type 1 Diabetes (T1D) designed to promote insulin production by restoring islet cells or implanting stem cell-derived islet cells in your body.
+You may qualify if you are between 18-65 years old and have been diagnosed with T1D.